 What countries is vaping banned in?

-Check on the legalities of vaping in whichever destination you are going to.
+When planning on travelling with vape gear, check on the legalities of vaping in whichever destination you are going to.
 The last thing you need is to touch down in Hong Kong, ready for your holiday and be spanked hard for pulling out your e-cig.

 Singapore.
 Hong Kong.
 Taiwan.
 India.
 Venezuela.
 Uruguay.
 Philippines.
 Thailand.
 Egypt.
 Argentina.
 Brazil.
 Cambodia.
 Brunei.
 Cuba.
 Indonesia.
 Seychelles.
 Dominican Republic.
 Jordan.
 Lebanon.
 Qatar.
 Mexico.
 Vietnam.
 Panama.
 Tunisia.
 Turkey.
 UAE.
 Uganda.